...we knew we couldn't save them all, but we could at least save one lucky pup.

 There were a few who stood out but the one who pulled on our heartstrings the most was a little white female with a brown patch covering one eye.
 She was cute, as cute as cute could be, but there was no telling if she would be the one to grow up like her mother.
 With any pup you never know what kind of personality lies beneath, but we were willing to take a chance on this little one for sure.

-She settled into house life taking short trips outside to relieve herself or to see the dogs in the yard, if the weather was warm enough.
+Shortly after taking her home she settled into house life quickly and delighted in taking short trips outside to relieve herself and see the dogs in the yard, if the weather was warm enough.
 If it was too cold she would ride tucked away in our parkas as we went about our daily dog chores.
-By the time we had fed halfway through the yard she would be peacefully sleeping snug and warm inside the parka.
+By the time we had fed halfway through the dog yard she would be peacefully sleeping, snug and warm inside the parka.

 As her tiny legs grew we would let her out to run beside the team when the snow was deep on the trail and the dogs were slow to plow through.
 Her mind was always ahead of them on the trail but inevitably she would feel her legs tiring and would position herself next to us beside the sled runners, letting out a soft whine with every exhale of breath as a signal to lift her up.

-There she would be, a happy wagging, dangling, limp puppy as the sled moved along.
+There she would rest, a happy wagging, dangling, limp puppy as the sled moved along.
 As soon as she caught her breath she would start squirming, her other signal for being let down.
-At a smooth straight stretch, she was lowered ever so gently until she could feel the ground while her legs started to move.
-As soon as she clicked into the rhythm and speed of the team she was let go and off she went keeping perfect pace without missing a beat.
+At a smooth straight stretch, she was lowered ever so gently until she could feel the ground and her legs started to move.
+As soon as she clicked into the rhythm and speed of the team we let go and off she went keeping perfect pace without missing a beat.

 The next season Juno flourished as a lead dog out on the trail and from the very start she knew what job she was destined to do.
 There was no place in the team better than lead and she would accept nothing else.
-To this day she is our go to leader and helps get us through any trail as long as the snow isn't too deep for her short legs.
-When breaking out fresh powder her size becomes a hindrance and she is forced to command from the rear until the trail opens up again.
+To this day she is our go-to leader and helps get us through any trail as long as the snow isn't too deep for her short little legs.
+When breaking out fresh snow her size becomes a hindrance and she is forced to command from the rear until the trail opens up again.